dabjulmaros/YARA/README.md

 - Videos, images, galleries, text post, and iframe all are being rendered
 - Link posts are clickable to the source
 - Allow to opt into content tagged as NSFW
+- Views for subreddits, posts, and users
 - Uses Electron headers to pass cors requirements
+- app builts correctly

 As to why I'm using Electron for this application and not deploying it in a site somewhere...
 I wanted to use YARA as the name, and by being an electron app I can use app as tha A :).